micropython/micropython/docs/library/machine.I2C.rst

    The method returns ``None``.

-.. method:: I2C.writeto(addr, buf, stop=True)
+.. method:: I2C.writeto(addr, data, stop=True)

+   Write the bytes from *data* to the slave specified by *addr*.
+   *data* can be an object with the buffer protocol (eg ``bytes`` or ``bytearray``), or a tuple or list of objects with the buffer protocol.
+In the latter case the *addr* is sent once and then the bytes from each object are written out sequentially.

-   Write the bytes from *buf* to the slave specified by *addr*.
-If a NACK is received following the write of a byte from *buf* then the remaining bytes are not sent.
+   If a NACK is received following the write of a byte from *data* then the remaining bytes are not sent.
 If *stop* is true then a STOP condition is generated at the end of the transfer, even if a NACK is received.
    The function returns the number of ACKs that were received.